barebox/barebox/Documentation/user/bootchooser.rst

   Otherwise the ``boot`` command will return with an error after the first failed boot target.
 ``global.bootchooser.state_prefix``
-  Variable prefix when *bootchooser* is used with the *state* framework as backend for storing run-time data, see below.
+  If set, this makes *bootchooser* use the *state* framework as backend for storing run-time data and defines the name of the state instance to use, see :ref:`below <bootchooser,state_framework>`.
 ``global.bootchooser.targets``
   Space-separated list of boot targets that are used.
 For each entry in the list a corresponding